gdepeute/dae.notes/cust.amazon.md

 - Kepler to injest NWS events
 - NOT interested in weather events, mostly interested in NON-weather
 - Injest and decision making around weather events "solved" in their mind
+- No planned action until at least March - Andrew out until then on paternity leave
+- Recommending them to trial and dig into the system
+- Deployment no earlier that Q2/2024

 ### Questions from Matt / Guilhem